microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-3/solution.md

 ### **Task 3: Adjust business case assumptions**

 The business case is calculated based on some [assumptions](https://learn.microsoft.com/en-us/azure/migrate/concepts-business-case-calculation#total-cost-of-ownership-steady-state).
 To better fit your current scenario, you can adjust those assumptions.
-In our case let us modify the Cost mdelling Percentage of migration completed per year to 100% for the first year.
+In our case let us modify the Cost Percentage of migration completed per year to 100% for the first year.

 **Azure cost**
 ![image](./img/bc8_1_1.png)